8 mins read

 Jeanette Esquivel

-If you're anxious about facing these potentially triggering situations this holiday season, know that you're not alone.
+If you're anxious about facing these potentially triggering situations this holiday season, know you're not alone.
 While the fertility journey is lonely, personal, and unique to each couple, know that 1 in 8 couples have trouble conceiving or sustaining a pregnancy.
 Statistically, you or someone you know is likely struggling to conceive.

-Protect Your Energy With Boundaries
+Coping Strategies: Protect Your Energy With Boundaries

 Our loved ones sometimes blur the lines between what's okay to ask and what's not okay to ask.
-Remember, these are people who probably changed your diaper when you were a baby, watched you take your first steps, and saw all your awkward teenage phases... so why shouldn't they feel comfortable asking questions?
+Remember, these people probably changed your diaper when you were a baby, watched you take your first steps, and saw all your awkward teenage phases... so why shouldn't they feel comfortable asking questions?

-Just as we learn never to ask a woman when she's due without knowing with 100% certainty she's pregnant; there are questions we should be sensitive to ask someone in their childbearing years.
+Just as we learn never to ask a woman when she's due without knowing with 100% certainty she's pregnant, there are questions we should be sensitive to ask someone in their childbearing years.

+When are you two going to start a family?
 Alright.
 Not off to a great start here, are we?
+Wants to know when you two kids will have a baby?

 If you're on the receiving end of this question, consider responding with: